daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## (Optional) GitHub Integration <a name="github-authentication"></a>

-  This section provides a guide to intergrating GitHub with the server.
-This allows students to log into the lab using their GitHub login information, meaning that instructors will not have to manually enter each user.
+  This section provides a guide to allowing the server to use GitHub credidentials in the log-in process.
+By entering in their GitHub log-in information, students can access and use the server, without the instructor having to manually enter each user and admin.
 As a reminder, a student can set up a GitHub account for free.
 An advanced understanding of the command line is recommended before attempting.

  <details>
     <summary>Expand</summary>